How to Chalk Paint a Dresser for a Cheap Makeover

 Chalk paint wax can come in multiple colors to add another layer of color to your furniture.
 In this case, I used some clear mixed with white.
 It created a small tint to corners and dips that added some dimension to the piece.

-When you add the wax, you want to brush it on with your chalk paint brush in a very, very thin layer.
+When you add the wax, you want to brush it on with your chalk paint or wax brush in a very, very thin layer.
 I like to brush it on, and then wipe it off with a clean cloth towel.
 It keeps the color from being overbearing and taking over.

 To get it into all the cracks and crevices, use your chalk paint brush and paint in swirls to fill those spots.
 It will be hard to remove the wax from the crevices, but it adds depth and color to your furniture.